dbmi-bgm/magma/docs/ff_functions.rst

     # Post | Patch
     #   post=True to automatically post a new MetaWorkflowRun object on the portal
+    #   patch_case=True will automatically set post to True and
-    #   patch_case=True to update meta_workflow_run for case with uuid for new meta-workflow-run
+    #     update meta_workflow_run for case with uuid for new meta-workflow-run

     # type
     #   'WGS trio', 'WGS proband', 'WGS cram proband'